kartikson1/alexa-dice-roll-game/readme.md

 This skill was developed by utilizing AWS Lambda and the Alexa Skills Kit SDK for Node.js with TypeScript, and integrating DynamoDB as the database to store High Scores.
 The code includes [8 important handlers](https://github.com/kartikson1/alexa-dice-roll-game/tree/main/src/handlers) apart from the in-built ones for intents that handle the functionality of the game.

-While I have tried my best to handle edge cases and unexpected inputs, I would love the opportunity to fix, refine, or develop anything I might have missed.
+While I have attempted to handle some of the edge cases and unexpected inputs, I would love the opportunity to fix, refine, or develop anything I might have missed.

+## Tests

+[Tests](https://github.com/kartikson1/alexa-dice-roll-game/tree/main/src/tests) shall be implemented with Jest, a testing framework for Node.
+The following tests can be written using mock data:

+1. Unit tests, for each handler
+2. Integration tests